Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Flagstaff.md

 making comments and talking to my friends, probably while chewing gum.
 This got me sent to The Office where discipline was enacted.

 The Swat began with Principal Gabaldon saying, "Grab your ankles."
-Then WAM out of nowhere the famous Kid Killer would strike.
+Then WHAM out of nowhere the famous Kid Killer would strike.
 The sharp sting of justice would claim another victim.
 The child was left to dance a bit and cry softly until the stinging sensation subsided.
-Finally, they would go back to class knowing that justice was served.
+Finally, he would go back to class knowing that justice was served.

 Now comes the hard part.
 Do I tell my dad?
 Do I really want to bring on additional pain?
 Or should